top of page

 World War I Trench Rats

 It is important for us all to remember those who gave their lives for our freedoms today, and to those who continue to serve our country today.
+As Remembrance Sunday approaches, we look at the horrors of WWI through a pest lens.

 Rats were often referred to as corpse rats.
 In their millions they swarmed through No-Mans Land and gnawed on the corpses of the fallen soldiers.

-Rat’s presence in the trenches
+Rat’s Presence in the Trenches

 As so many of the soldiers who were killed in the trenches were buried where they fell - as new trenches were needed to be dug or existing ones subsided significant numbers of decomposing bodies were exposed just below the surface - this would attract rats in their millions.